Författare

 David Hatcher Childress är en uppskattad författare inom Samhälle och politik och Historia och arkeologi med totalt 11 böcker tillgängliga på Bokkollen, utgivna hos Adventures Unlimited Press, Eluvaim.

-Bland verken finns Empire of Shiva, som toppar listan över David Hatcher Childresss populäraste böcker.
+Bland verken finns Ancient Technology in Peru and Bolivia, som toppar listan över David Hatcher Childresss populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Project Rainbow and the Philadelphia Experiment – ett annat uppskattat verk av David Hatcher Childress.
+Prova Vril – ett annat uppskattat verk av David Hatcher Childress.

 På Bokkollen gör vi det enkelt att navigera i David Hatcher Childresss författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.